ezrosent/allocators-rs/info/elfmalloc-performance.md

     [link](https://locklessinc.com/)

   * `ptmalloc2`: The default allocator on Linux.
 Throughput numbers are expressed as a multiple of the numbers for this allocator.
+These numbers represent performance for ptmalloc version 2.19; the default present from the version of glibc in use.

 ## Measurements